 The ultimate in stellar relaxation, Tekapo Star Gazing combines the stunning Aoraki Mackenzie International Dark Sky Reserve with the soul-warming hot pools of Tekapo Springs.
 A two-hour experience, including an introduction to the night sky complemented by three high-powered telescopes and a focus on mythology and legend.
 The second half of the tour is where it really gets magical – in a 38-degree hot pool, let the real world melt away as you lie back with the help of a floating hammock to ensure ultimate relaxation and easy sky viewing.

-2. Earth & Sky, Lake Tekapo
+2. Dark Sky Project, Lake Tekapo

 3. Lakeland Explorer, Twizel